Thin-shell concentration for convex measures: Thin shell for convex measures

+\end{proof} \begin{proof}[Proof of Theorem \ref{th:moments}] Without loss of generality, we can assume that $r > 32$.
+Indeed, if $r \le 32$ then the statement in Theorem 1 is valid for $|p| \le c r$ and it gives only a comparison of $(\E |X|_2^p)^{1/p}$ with $(\E |X|_2^2)^{1/2}$ up to a constant factor.
+The result is a consequence of Theorem 5.2 in \cite{AGLLOPT}.

-\end{proof} \begin{proof}[Proof of Theorem \ref{th:moments}] We start by presenting a complete argument following \cite{Fleury}.
+From now on, we assume that $r > 32$ and that $|p|\le \frac{r}{8}$.
+We start by presenting a complete argument following \cite{Fleury}.
 This will give a complete proof of Theorem~\ref{th:moments} with a slightly weaker result.
 In the second part, we just indicate the needed modifications of the argument of \cite{GM} to get the complete conclusion.